0x41424142/jakes-blog/docs/blog/posts/putting-a-site-on-cf.md

 ## Step 2: Putting Link to Blog in OCI Site

 No hidden tricks here - I just added in a link to the main site.
+You can check out the main site for yourself [here](https://www.jakelindsay.uk).

 ## Step 3: Final Resources Touches